ImperialCollegeLondon/ECRI-RCDS-Hackathon/README.md

 - Naïve method is loop-based method.

-- Optimized methods are (vectorized computational method) with `networks` and `scipy.sparse` libraries.
+- Optimized methods are (vectorized computational method) with `networkx` and `scipy.sparse` libraries.

 ### Task I.2